MAX Machine

 MAX Machine (or simply MAX), also known as Ultimax in the United States and Canada and VC-10 in Germany, is a home computer designed and sold by Commodore International in Japan, beginning in November of 1982, a cousin to the popular Commodore 64, also sharing a lot of components with the C64.
 The Commodore 64 manual mentions the machine by name, suggesting that Commodore intended to sell the machine internationally; however, it is unclear whether the machine was ever actually sold outside Japan.
 When it was officially presented, in Tokyo, for the first time, it was named Commodore VICKIE.

 The unit has a membrane keyboard and 2 KB of RAM internally and 0.5 KB of color RAM (1024 × 4 bits).
-It uses a television set for a display.
-It uses the same chipset and 6510 CPU as the Commodore 64, the same SID sound chip, and a MOS Technology 6566 graphics chip, a version of the VIC-II that powers the C-64 graphics for the MAX' static RAM.
+Display is output to a television set.
+It uses the same chipset and 6510 CPU as the Commodore 64, the same SID sound chip, and a MOS Technology 6566 graphics chip, a version of the VIC-II that powers the C64 graphics for the MAX's static RAM.
 A tape drive could be connected for storage, but each cartridge had to implement its own cassette driver and protocol routines, so the tape could only be used by 2 of 24 released programs.
 The MAX also lacks the serial and user ports necessary to connect a disk drive, printer, or modem.
 The lack of any built-in operating system, not even a simple bootstrap OS, combined with the fact that all the software released for the platform are video games (besides a scaled down cartridge-based BASIC with no disk, modem, or printer support) positions the Max as a video game console rather than a home computer, despite sharing much of the Commodore 64's chipset.
 The MAX's 2KB of RAM also indicates it was intended as a games machine and not a personal computer.
-Even the Commodore PET, released five years earlier in 1977, had a minimum of 4K RAM, and rapidly 8K became the minimum.
-Even the VIC-20, heavily criticized for its minimal RAM, shipped with 5K of RAM.
+Even the Commodore PET, released five years earlier in 1977, had a minimum of 4KB RAM, and rapidly 8KB became the minimum.
+Even the VIC-20, heavily criticized for its minimal RAM, shipped with 5KB of RAM.

 Software is loaded from plug-in cartridges - turning on the MAX with no cartridge inserted yielded only a blank screen.
-Its ROM cartridge architecture was compatible with that of the C-64, so that MAX cartridges will work in the C-64.
-The MAX compatibility mode in C-64 was later frequently used for "freezer" cartridges (such as the Action Replay), as a convenient way to take control of the currently running program.
+Its ROM cartridge architecture was compatible with that of the C64, so that MAX cartridges will work in the C64.
+The MAX compatibility mode in C64 was later frequently used for "freezer" cartridges (such as the Action Replay), as a convenient way to take control of the currently running program.

 It was intended to sell for around US$200.
 Although the MAX had better graphics and sound capability, Commodore's own VIC-20, which sold for around the same amount, was much more expandable, had a much larger software library, and had a better keyboard—all of which made it more attractive to consumers.
 The MAX never sold well and was quickly discontinued.